Cognitive Behavioral Psychology Degree and Career Guide

-Students who attend a program that includes a specialization (or concentration, specialty, or emphasis) in cognitive behavioral psychology can expect to complete advanced coursework in a variety of topics related to professional psychology, such as assessment and diagnosis of psychological disorders.
-In addition, they will learn how to use general techniques to help clients change their negative thoughts and behaviors and will also become familiar with specific, structured cognitive behavioral treatments (often referred to as “manualized therapies”).
-Students generally also take multiple courses in statistics, which prepares them to carry out research to help develop new therapies or improve existing ones.
-Examples of courses students in cognitive behavioral psychology programs might take include:
+Students who attend a program that includes a specialization (or concentration, specialty, or emphasis) in cognitive behavioral psychology will complete advanced coursework in a variety of professional psychology topics, such as assessment and diagnosis of psychological disorders.
+In addition, they will learn how to use general techniques to help clients change their negative thoughts and behaviors and will also become familiar with specific, structured cognitive-behavioral treatments (often referred to as “manualized therapies”).
+Students generally also take multiple courses in statistics, which prepares them for research in developing new therapies or improving existing ones.
+Examples of courses in cognitive behavioral psychology programs include:

 - Clinical Internship

 - Ethics of Psychology

 - Research Methods